What is SOC 2?

 - Type II audit: 4-6 weeks

-How episki helps with SOC 2
+How does episki help with SOC 2?

 episki maps controls to Trust Services Criteria, tracks evidence with ownership and review cadences, and provides auditor portals for streamlined collaboration.
 Learn more on our SOC 2 compliance page.